Roman J. Israel, Esq.

 |Domestic Gross: $11,962,778||Overseas Gross: $1,059,726|

 The spec script for Roman J. Israel, Esq. (formally titled Inner City) went onto the market at the 2016 Toronto International Film Festival for buyers and the hot project landed distribution in most markets by Sony and multiple financiers boarded.
 Funding came from Cross Creek, Macro, Lone Star Capital, First Look Media’s Topic, Bron and the Image Nation Content Fund — which Roman J. Israel, Esq. was the first project given an investment from a $300M fund by China’s government-backed Intercontinental Communication Center and Image Nation Abu Dhabi.
-The reported net budget after rebates was a modest $22 million.
+The budget for Roman J. Israel, Esq. was a modest $22 million after rebates.

 Roman J. Israel, Esq. premiered at the 2017 Toronto International Film Festival, one year after it was packaged at TIFF.
 There was strong awards buzz surrounding the picture, but the movie was a mess and despite acclaim for Denzel Washington’s performance, it was met with mixed reviews.
 After the muted reception writer/director Dan Gilroy excised 12 minutes from the movie and changed the order of numerous scenes — but the final edit was still received as a good performance surrounded by a weak and meandering narrative.